ankit025jain/Consumer-compliance-Text-Mining/README.md

 ## Acknowledgments

-* INSOFE for conducting exam on this topic.
+* INSOFE for conducting hackathon on this topic.
 * Inspiration
 * Motivation
 * Smartwork